laoguowangCP/godot-statechart-sharp/docs/manual.md

 Conflict happens when 2 targets descendant to different substate of a compound state.
 We'll dispose the latter target, by the order they assigned in target array on inspector.

-According to the rules, states to exit depend on status of active states.
+According to the rules, the states to exit depend on status of active states.
 Also transition can not figure out full collection of states to enter, since we may handle history states.
-Instead, transition produces following results:
+Though nothing is certain during initialization, transition produces following results to save some work:

 - LCA
 - Enter region: a set of non-history states that is determined to be entered.